 It is always a heart-warming, life affirming gathering at our Sweet Peas “home” with time to breathe, to get to know each other and to watch the children grow.

-Class sessions are generally held three times per year, 2 in the Spring semester and one in the Fall semester.
+Class sessions are generally held three times per year, two in the Spring semester and one in the Fall semester.